obrm/oop_in_js/README.md

 The same applies to protected properties and methods, which are indicated using the protected keyword.
 The protected keyword is used in some object-oriented languages, such as Java and C#, to indicate that a property or method can be accessed from within the class and its subclasses, but not from outside the class hierarchy.
 However, in JavaScript, the protected keyword is not recognized by the language and has no special meaning.

 In summary, the privacy of class properties and methods in JavaScript is a convention, rather than a strict enforcement by the language.
 It is up to the programmer to follow best practices and avoid accessing private or protected properties and methods from outside the class.

+### The hash # prefix

+The use of the hash symbol (#) is part of the ECMAScript 2020 specification and does provide privacy for class members when used in this manner.
+The privacy of these class members is enforced by the JavaScript engine and they cannot be accessed directly from outside the class.

+The use of the hash symbol as a private class member notation is a **relatively new addition to the language**, and its behavior may be subject to change in future versions of ECMAScript.
+However, it is considered a reliable and concise way to define private class members in JavaScript.

 ## Getters & Setters